eduard-T/Lodr/FEATURES.md

 2. Ability to create new drivers and orders

 - There are two input fields.
 One creates a new driver with a first and last name, as well as a generated uuid.
 The other field creates an order with a uuid and fields for the description, cost, and revenue.
-Either input creates an object and pushes it to the respective database.
+Either input creates an object and adds it to the respective database.

 3. Ability to delete orders